bugcskai/TwitterScrape/readme.md

 ## Version 1

+22-8-2018 - First commit for frontend and wrapper

-23-8-201 - As of currently unfortunately we are still waiting for twitter to approve my developer account so I may get access to the API to do the actual lifting.
-Please check back later this week.
+23-8-2018 - As of currently unfortunately we are still waiting for twitter to approve my developer account so I may get access to the API to do the actual lifting and formating of the results.
+Please check back later this week or let me know if it is not needed anymore.
+More information https://www.zdnet.com/article/twitter-clamps-down-on-developer-access-to-apis/

 ## About the Twitter API Scrapper